 In July, Gainesville is generally around the same temperature as Charlotte.
-Temperatures in Gainesville average around 81°F (27°C), and Charlotte stays around 81°F (27°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Charlotte fluctuates around 81°F (27°C).

 It's quite rainy in Charlotte.
 Gainesville receives a lot of rain in the summer.
 Gainesville usually gets more rain in July than Charlotte.
 Gainesville gets 6.8 inches (174 mm) of rain, while Charlotte receives 4.6 inches (116 mm) of rain this time of the year.

 Gainesville is a little warmer than Charlotte in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Charlotte stays around 63°F (17°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Charlotte fluctuates around 63°F (17°C).

 In the winter, Gainesville is much warmer than Charlotte.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Charlotte is about 42°F (6°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Charlotte averages at about 42°F (6°C).